 Microcircuits, functional modules that act as elementary processing units bridging single cells to systems and behavior, could provide the link between neurons and global brain function.
 Microcircuits are designed to serve particular functions; examples of these functional modules include the cortical columns in sensory cortici, glomeruli in the olfactory systems of insects and vertebrates, and networks generating different aspects of motor behavior.

 Recent advances in motor behavior research rely on detailed knowledge of the characteristics of the neurons and networks that generate motor behavior.
 At the cellular level, Neurons, Networks, and Motor Behavior describes the computational characteristics of individual neurons and how these characteristics are modified by neuromodulators.
 At the network and behavioral levels, the volume discusses how network structure is dynamically modulated to produce adaptive behavior.
-Contributors describe how networks generate such motor behaviors as walking, swimming, flying, scratching, reaching, breathing, feeding, and chewing.
+Comparisons of model systems throughout the animal kingdom provide insights into general principles of motor control.